Fitness

 If you live near work, Dworecki recommends walking to work rather than driving, which increases your physical activity and helps the environment.
 “For longer commutes, you can park farther away from work and walk the remaining distance, which also helps break up the time you spend sitting and helps you get sunlight and fresh air, which also benefits your health,” she adds.

-See also The 20 Worst Ways to Lose Weight
+See also The #1 Daily Workout for Men To Lose Weight

 If you take public transportation, whether it’s a bus or the subway, consider getting off a stop or two early to add in some steps.
 Even walking an extra 500-1000 steps per day adds up over time and will pay dividends in health and wellness increases, notes Jordan Hosbein, NASM, the owner of Iron and Grit.